 Our results of operations fluctuate due to changes in the fair value of our trade center units and other facilities retained for rental income and capital appreciation.
 Fair value gains on our investment properties include gains recognized upon project completion as applicable properties under development and completed properties for sale on our balance sheet are transferred to investment properties when there is a change in use with sufficient evidence.
 We reassess the fair value of our investment properties every year.
 Property valuation typically requires the use of certain bases and assumptions with respect to a variety of factors, including supply and demand of comparable properties, the rate of economic growth in the location of the property, interest rates, inflation and political and economic developments in the PRC.
-For the fiscal years ended March 31, 2010, 2011 and 2012, we had fair value gains on our investment properties of HK\$1.3 billion, HK\$1.5 billion and HK\$1.1 billion, respectively, representing 69.2%, 65.1% and 37.1% of the profit for the respective periods after taking into account deferred income tax on such gains.
+For the fiscal years ended March 31, 2010, 2011 and 2012 and six months ended September 30, 2012, we had fair value gains on our investment properties of HK\$1,308.5 million, HK\$1,464.2 million, HK\$1,117.7 million and HK\$387.5 million, respectively, representing 69.2%, 65.1%, 37.1% and 34.9%, respectively, of the profit for the respective periods after taking into account deferred income tax on such gains.
 These fair value gains reflect unrealized capital gains on our investment properties at the relevant balance sheet dates, as well as the reclassification of properties under development to investment properties.
 These fair value gains were not profit generated from day-to-day rental income from our investment properties, were largely dependent on prevailing property market conditions, and did not generate cash inflow which can be contributed to payments of interest, principal or other amounts under the Notes unless such investment properties can be disposed of and the capital gains are realized.
-Excluding the effect of gains on changes in fair value of investment properties and the deferred tax expenses in connection with such gains, we would have had a profit of HK\$410.7 million, HK\$542.3 million and HK\$1,303.0 million in fiscal years ended March 31, 2010, 2011 and 2012, respectively.
-During these same periods, we had a net cash inflow from operating activities of HK\$885.3 million, HK\$1,325.3 million and HK\$935.7 million, respectively.
+Excluding the effect of gains on changes in fair value of investment properties and the deferred tax expenses in connection with such gains, we would have had a profit of HK\$410.7 million, HK\$542.3 million, HK\$1,303.0 million and HK\$488.0 million in fiscal years ended March 31, 2010, 2011 and 2012 and the six months ended September 30, 2012, respectively.
+During these same periods, we had a net cash inflow from operating activities of HK\$885.3 million, HK\$1,325.3 million, HK\$935.7 million and HK\$327.3 million, respectively.
 The change in fair value of our investment properties has been, and will continue to be, significantly affected by the prevailing property market prices and is subject to market fluctuations.
 We cannot assure you that we will continue to record similar levels of revaluation gains or that the fair value of our investment properties will not decrease in the future, in which case, we may incur a fair value loss.
 In addition, we cannot assure you that we will be able to realize all or any of these fair value gains.
 In the event there is a material negative change in the value of our investment properties in the future, our results of operations and financial condition will be materially and adversely affected.